jayl-c/SMU-Projects/README.md

-This repository contains AI/ML assignments and projects done at SMU.
+This branch contains assignment done for ISSS604.